ministryofjustice/hmpps-micro-frontend-components/readme/building_and_running.md

 ```
 </details>

-3/ And then, to build the assets and start the app with nodemon:
+3/ And then, to build the assets and start the app with esbuild:
 ```
 npm run start:dev
 ```